 The first day of summer is right around the corner.
 For many of us, that means outdoor BBQs, summer vacations, family picnics, and trips to the beach to look forward to.
-But before you fire up that grill or buy that new bathing suit, don’t forget to plan for protecting your skin.
-More time spent outdoors means more exposure to the sun's ultraviolet rays, so take a moment now to educate yourself about skin cancer and be ready for the changing seasons.
+But before you fire up that grill or buy that new bathing suit, don’t forget to plan for protecting your skin and learning facts about melanoma, or skin cancer.
+More time spent outdoors means more exposure to the sun's ultraviolet rays, so take a moment now to educate yourself about skin cancer with these facts about melanoma and be ready for the changing seasons.

 Skin cancer is the most common type of cancer in the United States with roughly 9,500 new diagnoses every day.
 In fact, 1 in 5 Americans will develop some type of skin cancer in their lifetime!
 There are many types of skin cancer and although basal cell and squamous cell carcinomas are the most common, we're focusing specifically on melanoma because it is the most deadly.